I Ching: Tang and Song dynasties

 By the 11th century, the I Ching was being read as a work of intricate philosophy, as a jumping-off point for examining great metaphysical questions and ethical issues.
 Cheng Yi, patriarch of the Neo-Confucian Cheng–Zhu school, read the I Ching as a guide to moral perfection.
-He described the text as a way to for ministers to form honest political factions, root out corruption, and solve problems in government.
+He described the text as a way for ministers to form honest political factions, root out corruption, and solve problems in government.

 The contemporary scholar Shao Yong rearranged the hexagrams in a format that resembles modern binary numbers, although he did not intend his arrangement to be used mathematically.
-This arrangement, sometimes called the binary sequence, later inspired Leibniz.
+This arrangement, sometimes called the binary sequence, later inspired Gottfried Leibniz.

 Neo-Confucianism

-The 12th century Neo-Confucian Zhu Xi, cofounder of the Cheng–Zhu school, criticized both of the Han dynasty lines of commentary on the I Ching, saying that they were one-sided.
+The 12th century Neo-Confucian Zhu Xi, co-founder of the Cheng–Zhu school, criticized both of the Han dynasty lines of commentary on the I Ching, saying that they were one-sided.
 He developed a synthesis of the two, arguing that the text was primarily a work of divination that could be used in the process of moral self-cultivation, or what the ancients called "rectification of the mind" in the Great Learning.
 Zhu Xi's reconstruction of I Ching yarrow stalk divination, based in part on the Great Commentary account, became the standard form and is still in use today.

 As China entered the early modern period, the I Ching took on renewed relevance in both Confucian and Daoist studies.
 The Kangxi Emperor was especially fond of the I Ching and ordered new interpretations of it.
 Qing dynasty scholars focused more intently on understanding pre-classical grammar, assisting the development of new philological approaches in the modern period.